rg-28/ant_hardware/README.md

 Integrated various hardware modules with ROS (like motors, encoders, camera etc.)

-Code for for the following cases:
+Code for the following cases:

 * **ros_encoders_embed** - Embedded C code for integrating motor encoders with Arduino Mega and send the data to the server (or main computer) through ROS.